 's United Airlines.
 (Code-sharing allows airlines to sell tickets on one another's flights.)

 SkyWest operates through three reportable segments: SkyWest Airlines, Skywest Leasing, and ExpressJet (which reflects the combined operations of

 and ExpressJet Delaware).
 SkyWest Airlines (62% of net sales) provides regional jet and turboprop service to airports primarily located in the Midwestern and western US.

 ExpressJet (33%) provides regional jet service principally in the US, primarily from airports located in Atlanta; Cleveland; Chicago (O'Hare); Denver; Houston; Detroit; Memphis; Minneapolis; and Washington Dulles.
 Its SkyWest Leasing segment (5%) operates two CRJ200 aircraft leased to a third party.

 Along with regional passenger transportation, which accounts for nearly all of its sales (98%), SkyWest provides ground handling services -- loading and unloading of aircraft -- for other airlines at several of the airports where it operates.

 Amid growing demand by airline giants to cut costs by outsourcing regional flights, SkyWest is moving to further diversify its operations and marketplace presence.
-Owning ExpressJet (bought in 2010) positions SkyWest as a strong competitor for more business from Delta and United, as well as for contracts from other carriers.
-Industry turbulence, however, is growing as air carriers move to consolidate.
+Owning ExpressJet positions SkyWest as a strong competitor for more business from Delta and United, as well as for contracts from other carriers.
+The airline industry, nonetheless, is changing as air carriers move to consolidate.